Multiple Income Streams Don’t Create Security — Structure Does

 • remove streams that add stress

-Conclusion: Security Comes From Design, Not Quantity
+Conclusion: Financial Security Comes From Structure, Not Quantity

-More income sources are not the goal.
+In other words, more income sources are not the goal.
+A resilient system is.

 When income supports mental health, energy, and long-term planning, growth becomes sustainable instead of exhausting.

-That’s where real financial security begins.
+That’s where real financial security begins —